Chapter 2: A Point Of View

 One area of imagination that is consistent with known reality is scientific hypothesis.
 This speculates about entities and phenomena that may exist just beyond the boundary of known reality.
 These can be physical entities and phenomena that inhabit the material universe around us.
 They can also be the abstract entities and phenomena like the variables and operators that take part in the proof of a mathematical theorem.
 A hypothesis is investigated and tested by experiment.
-Experiment reveals whether the hypothesis is true or false.
+Experiment reveals whether the hypothesis be true or false.
 A new area of knowable reality is thereby invaded by human knowledge.
 It becomes a new area of known reality.
 This is the scientific method.

 Science as a method is fine.
 Unfortunately, the world of science is riddled with establishment arrogance, petty politics and pride-driven competition.
 Nothing is accepted or published that does not conform to currently established thinking.
 This has driven many reliable intelligent observers of unusual phenomena to withhold their discoveries for fear of universal ridicule.
 Of course, the world of science must test and validate evidence with which it is presented, but it should do so with an open mind.